Ecjoe/invoice-management-application-backend/README.md

 # invoice-management-backend
-Built a backend of Invoice Management Application with the use of JDBC and Servlets
+Built the backend of Invoice Management Application with the use of JDBC and Servlets